Frequently asked questions for Azure Information Protection

 You might want to fine-tune how often your conditional access policies get evaluated.
 You can do this by configuring the token lifetime.
 For more information, see Configurable token lifetimes in Azure Active Directory.

-We recommend that you do not add administrator accounts to your conditional access policies because these accounts will not be able to access the Azure Information Protection blade in the Azure portal.
+We recommend that you do not add administrator accounts to your conditional access policies because these accounts will not be able to access the Azure Information Protection pane in the Azure portal.

 If you use MFA in your conditional access policies for collaborating with other organizations (B2B), you must use Azure AD B2B collaboration and create guest accounts for the users you want to share with in the other organization.